 Biogeochemistry research seeks to understand the interaction between the Earth's biotic, hydrologic and terrestrial systems.
 Research at the U is expansive and on the cutting edge of technology.
 Research at the U includes the use of isotope physiology to study the diets of modern mammals as well as the history of diets of different mammalian lineages extending over millions of years.
 Research is also being done in the Turkana Basin in East Africa to better understand the development of early man.
 Exciting research is also being done using the application of isotopic measurements to infer the origin or history of evidentiary materials for use in forensic analysis.
 For more information on the exciting research being done at the U please refer to the faculty listed below.

-Bartley, Birgenheier, Bowman, B. Bowen, G. Bowen, Brown, Cerling, Ekdale, Irmis, Jewell, W. Johnson, Nash, Soloman
+Bartley, Birgenheier, Bowman, B. Bowen, G. Bowen, Cerling, Irmis, Jewell, W. Johnson, Nash, Solomon

 Paleobiology & Evolution

 Paleobiology & Evolution research at the U covers a wide range of times and organisms.
 The paleobiology faculty at the U works in close collaboration with the Natural History Museum of Utah.
 Our research has focused heavily on the Mesozoic vertebrate paleontology of Utah over the last ten years and researchers from the U were a part of a team that discovered a new species of horned dinosaur in Grand Staircase-Escalante National Monument in southern Utah, Nasutoceratops titusi.
 For more information on the fascinating studies that are being undertaken at the U please refer to the faculty listed below.
 We also research marine paleo-ecology throughout time, with emphasis on animal-animal interactions (ammonite functional morphology) and animal-environment interactions (trace fossils; biomineralization regimes).